-In consultation with approximately 20 national anti-poverty experts on a wide range of topics, we selected the most significant votes on poverty issues in the U.S. Senate and House in calendar year 2011.
+In consultation with national anti-poverty experts in 20 different fields, we selected the most significant votes on poverty-related issues taken in the U.S. Senate and House of Representatives in calendar year 2015.
 The votes we selected cover a wide range of policy areas—including housing, budget and tax, employment rights, public benefits, environmental justice, immigrant justice, health care and education from early childhood to college.
 Outcomes of votes related to these policy areas have the potential to significantly impact the lives of people who live in poverty.

-Each member of the House is scored based on 18 selected votes and each member of the Senate is scored based on 11 selected votes.
-If a member did not cast a “yes” or “no” vote on a particular measure (for example, if the member was absent), that vote was not considered in determining the member’s score.
+The members of the House are scored based on 18 selected votes, and Senators are scored based on 21 votes.
+If a member did not cast a “yes” or “no” vote on a particular measure (for example, if the member was absent), that vote was not included in calculating that member’s score.
 Each vote is given equal weight.
-We did not score members who did not vote enough times for the score to be a fair assessment of their performance (denoted by an “I” for incomplete) or who were not in office at the end of the calendar year.
+We did not score legislators who did not vote enough times for the score to be a fair assessment of their performance (denoted by an “I” for incomplete) or who were not in office at the end of the calendar year.

 We ranked 432 of 435 members of the House of Representatives, each of whom voted on at least 12 of the 18 votes we selected.
 We ranked all 100 Senators, each of whom voted on at least 14 of the 21 votes we selected.
 Where multiple votes were taken on the same legislation, we used the vote that was the most significant in the disposition of the legislation, e.g., final passage, adoption of an amendment, a motion to invoke cloture, or a motion to waive all budgetary discipline with respect to an amendment.

 The Sargent Shriver National Center on Poverty Law provides national leadership in advancing laws and policies that secure justice to improve the lives and opportunities of people living in poverty.